cpprev/food-wiki/README.md

 # Web app to display info about food
 ---

-:pushpin: Back-end requirements : C#, MongoDB

-:pushpin: Front-end requirements : Angular
+:pushpin: Back-end requirements : C#, MongoDB ; Front-end requirements : Angular

 :pushpin: The aim of this project is to enhance my fullstack skills and understand how apps are made.